Retype15/whatsapp-summarizer-extension/README.md

 *   **Integrated Panel:** Interact with the AI through a convenient panel that appears directly on the WhatsApp Web interface.
 *   **Configurable AI:**
     *   Requires your own Google Gemini API Key for processing.
-    *   Select your preferred Gemini model (1.5 Flash, 1.5 Pro, etc.).
+    *   Select your preferred Gemini model (1.5 Flash, 2.0 Flash, 2.5 Pro Exp, etc.).
     *   Customize the AI's behavior with a System Instruction prompt.
 *   **Markdown Support:** AI responses are rendered with basic Markdown formatting (bold, italics, code, lists).
 *   **Copy Functionality:** Easily copy the text content of any message in the AI chat panel.